Indhumathi-SivaShanmugam/AuthenTICK/README.md

-# AuthenTick - Fact Checking Browser Extension
+# AuthenTICK - Fact Checking Browser Extension

 AuthenTick is a browser extension that helps users verify the credibility of news articles and claims found online.
 It integrates multiple fact-checking sources to provide real-time verification.